 Campus Naloxone (Narcan) Distribution Program

-Naloxone is a medication used to rapidly reverse the effects of an opioid overdose.
+Naloxone is a medication used to rapidly reverse the effects of an opioid poisoning.
 It is an opioid antagonist which means that it attaches to opioid receptors and reverses or blocks the effects of opioids.
 Examples of opioids include heroin, fentanyl, oxycodone, hydrocodone, codeine, and morphine.

 Free Narcan Available on TXST Campuses